Social Media Editor

 - Full Time

 The Wall Street Journal is expanding its social media/off-platform team and is looking for experienced journalists with a passion for social storytelling.
 The Social Media Editor will ensure that breaking news, features and scoops are delivered effectively across our various social channels, every hour of the day, while endeavoring to amplify these stories in novel ways.
-He or she will help define the WSJ’s social voice and sensibility, while coordinating coverage—from political news and disasters to market-moving reports and exclusives—across these channels.
+The editor will help define the WSJ’s social voice and sensibility, while coordinating coverage—from political news and disasters to market-moving reports and exclusives—across these channels.
 Candidates should be comfortable publishing to an audience of millions that includes both longtime readers and those encountering the Journal for the first time.

 - At least three years of journalism and social-media experience in a newsroom, with a quick metabolism for the daily news cycle

 - Sound editorial judgment and an understanding and appreciation of WSJ’s publishing standards

 - Proven experience as a news editor or reporter, with a keen eye for detail and accuracy

 - Understanding of and familiarity with social-media publishing and analytics tools, including SocialFlow, Parse.ly, CrowdTangle and other relevant software or platforms

 - Experience producing and editing graphics, photos and video